 Go shopping and “buy” for your person what you would if you had all the money in the world.
 Think private jet, beachfront mansion, jewelry, clothes, etc. Next, find a picture(s), photo, or other visual representation of the object(s) to create your gift.
 Print it, frame it, posterize it—whatever you can think of to make this wild and crazy fun!
 Write a message about your gift.
 Get creative.
 Properly wrap up your gift.
 Get ready because this is going to be so much fun!

-YESTERDAY: When Christmas is Hard
+PREVIOUSLY: When Christmas is Hard